Standard Practice Notes

 1st step curve, hips turn more, follow Man's hips, allow them to move, stretch and keep R arm forward

-2st step: smaller side step.
+2st step: smaller side step, allowing Man to pass.

 Promenade Position: do not loose R side.
 But do not be stiff.